C-ZLTV/100-days-of-code/week-5.md

 ##### CLOSURES

-**TODAY'S PROGRESS**: Practiced closures by rewriting inner function into a a previous complex function.
+**TODAY'S PROGRESS**: Practiced closures by rewriting inner functions into a previous complex function.

 **THOUGHTS**: Learning about closures cleared up some things for me and help me understand some pieces of code that were a bit unclear before.
 Really glad I showed up today even with so little sleep in my body.